mijoo308/CIMR/README.md

 # CIMR
-Crop big Image and Merge detection Results .
-A tool for object detection.
+### : Crop big Image and Merge detected Results (A tool for text or object detection)

 now creating README